 Lymphedema is a condition in which swelling (edema) occurs from abnormal accumulation of protein-rich lymph fluid in the space between cells in the body, typically in the arms or legs.

-Magee-Womens Hospital of UPMC has special programs for lymphedema management, treatment, and prevention.
+UPMC Magee-Womens Hospital has special programs for lymphedema management, treatment, and prevention.

 Risk factors for lymphedema include: